kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 ```

-### Interacting with your Kubernetes cluster with the `kube-*` scripts.
+### Interacting with your LMKTFY cluster with the `lmktfy-*` scripts.

-Alternatively to using the vagrant commands, you can also use the `cluster/kube-*.sh` scripts to interact with the vagrant based provider just like any other hosting platform for kubernetes.
+Alternatively to using the vagrant commands, you can also use the `cluster/lmktfy-*.sh` scripts to interact with the vagrant based provider just like any other hosting platform for lmktfy.

-All of these commands assume you have set `KUBERNETES_PROVIDER` appropriately:
+All of these commands assume you have set `LMKTFYRNETES_PROVIDER` appropriately:

 ```
-export KUBERNETES_PROVIDER=vagrant
+export LMKTFYRNETES_PROVIDER=vagrant
 ```

 Bring up a vagrant cluster

 ```
-cluster/kube-up.sh
+cluster/lmktfy-up.sh
 ```

 Destroy the vagrant cluster

 ```
-cluster/kube-down.sh
+cluster/lmktfy-down.sh
 ```

 Update the vagrant cluster after you make changes (only works when building your own releases locally):

 ```
-cluster/kube-push.sh
+cluster/lmktfy-push.sh
 ```

 Interact with the cluster

 ```
-cluster/kubectl.sh
+cluster/lmktfyctl.sh
 ```

 ### Authenticating with your master

-When using the vagrant provider in Kubernetes, the `cluster/kubectl.sh` script will cache your credentials in a `~/.kubernetes_vagrant_auth` file so you will not be prompted for them in the future.
+When using the vagrant provider in LMKTFY, the `cluster/lmktfyctl.sh` script will cache your credentials in a `~/.lmktfy_vagrant_auth` file so you will not be prompted for them in the future.

 ```
-cat ~/.kubernetes_vagrant_auth
+cat ~/.lmktfy_vagrant_auth
 { "User": "vagrant",
   "Password": "vagrant"
-  "CAFile": "/home/k8s_user/.kubernetes.vagrant.ca.crt",
+  "CAFile": "/home/lmktfy_user/.lmktfy.vagrant.ca.crt",
-  "CertFile": "/home/k8s_user/.kubecfg.vagrant.crt",
+  "CertFile": "/home/lmktfy_user/.lmktfycfg.vagrant.crt",
-  "KeyFile": "/home/k8s_user/.kubecfg.vagrant.key"
+  "KeyFile": "/home/lmktfy_user/.lmktfycfg.vagrant.key"
 }
 ```

-You should now be set to use the `cluster/kubectl.sh` script.
+You should now be set to use the `cluster/lmktfyctl.sh` script.
 For example try to list the minions that you have started with:

 ```
-cluster/kubectl.sh get minions
+cluster/lmktfyctl.sh get minions
 ```

 ### Running containers